-Coming from a family of artists and growing up in the Chicago area, Lou has been exposed to all the arts his entire life.
-Lou studied both Fine Art and Graphic design at Illinois State University.
-After several years working as a Graphic Artist, Lou moved to three-dimensional art working as both a sculptor and model fabricator with nationally known Kaleidoscope imaging in Chicago.
+Coming from a family of artists and growing up in the Chicago area, Lou Cella has been exposed to all the arts his entire life.
+Cella studied both Fine Art and Graphic design at Illinois State University.
+After several years working as a Graphic Artist, Lou moved to three-dimensional art working as both a sculptor and model fabricator with nationally known Kaleidoscope Imaging in Chicago.

-Showing an increasing passion for sculpture, Lou joined the Rotblatt/Amrany Studio of Fine Art in Nineteen-Ninety five and flourished ever since.
+Showing an increasing passion for sculpture, Lou joined Fine Art Studio of Rotblatt-Amrany in 1995 and has flourished ever since.

-Lou’s focus has been on portrait sculpture and variations on the human form.
+Cella’s artistic focus has been on portrait sculpture and variations on the human form.
 His works range from extreme realism to existential creations.
-He prefers to move from one to the other allowing fresh ideas to grow from both areas.
-Some of the more notable works Lou has been involved in include: Harry Caray at Wrigley field in Chicago, The Six Detroit Tigers, and Ernie Harwell at Co-America park in Detroit, “Teamwork” The steel worker memorial in Milwaukee, Mayor Kolb in Oak lawn Il, The seven acre war memorial park in Munster Indiana, Carlton Fisk At U S Cellular Field in Chicago, the Father Hesburgh/Father Joyce memorial at the University of Notre Dame, Barry Alvarez at the University of Wisconsin and, Clark Gable for the Clark Gable Foundation and Museum in Cadiz Ohio.
+He prefers to move from one subject matter to the other allowing fresh ideas to grow from both areas.
+Some of the more notable works Cella has been involved in include: Harry Caray at Wrigley Field in Chicago, The Six Detroit Tigers, and Ernie Harwell at Co-America park in Detroit, “Teamwork”, the steelworker memorial in Milwaukee, Mayor Kolb in Oak Lawn Il, The seven-acre war memorial park in Munster Indiana, Carlton Fisk At US Cellular Field in Chicago, the Father Hesburgh/Father Joyce memorial at the University of Notre Dame, Barry Alvarez at the University of Wisconsin and, Clark Gable for the Clark Gable Foundation and Museum in Cadiz Ohio.

-Currently, Lou is working at the Fine Art Studio of Rotblatt Amrany as an instructor and on several new public art projects.
+Currently, Lou is working at Fine Art Studio of Rotblatt-Amrany as an instructor and on several new public art projects.